-The following Corporate Crime guidance note Produced in partnership with Rhys Meggy, barrister of QEB Hollis Whiteman provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Rhys Meggy of QEB Hollis Whiteman provides comprehensive and up to date legal information covering:

 This Practice Note discusses the two ‘failure to prevent’ corporate criminal offences created by the Criminal Finances Act 2017 (CFA 2017):